Incidence of Carpal Bone Fractures

 - Open reduction and internal fixation

-One of the important complication is entrapment of ulnar nerve and requires decompression of Guyon’s canal.
+One of the important complications is entrapment of the ulnar nerve and requires decompression of Guyon’s canal.

 Other reported complications of ununited hook fractures include-